 Money laundering and terrorist financing are global threats, with $800 billion to $2 trillion laundered annually—up to 5% of the world’s GDP.
-The EU leads the fight with strict Anti-Money Laundering (AML) regulations, requiring businesses to monitor, report, and prevent suspicious financial activities.
+The EU leads the fight with strict AML regulations, requiring businesses to monitor, report, and prevent suspicious financial activities.

 Who Needs to Comply?